-Any person, who in good faith, makes a report of abuse, neglect or emergency situations, will be free from any civil or criminal liability that might arise as a result of making such a report.
+Any person, who in good faith, makes a report of abuse, neglect, or emergency situations, will be free from any civil or criminal liability that might arise because of making such a report.
 The person who makes a report is not required to provide his or her name.